carameye/Echo-s-in-the-Dark/README.md

 - Made pushable blocks
 - Followed advice from crossplay and made the headlamp turn all the way around with the mouse
 - Added a bunch of sprites

+## For our own reference:

+When building levels:

+ Bricks:

+  B = normal brick show up regardless of headlight color C = Brick that shows up only in red light
+  M = Brick that shows up only in green light
+  N = Brick that shows up only in blue light

+Ghosts:

+  G = Normal ghost chases regardless of headlight color Y = Ghost that chases in any light other than red
+  Z = Ghost that chases in any light other than green L = Ghost that chases in any light other than blue